 Although originally planned for April 30, the Governor of Hawaii, David Ige, extended the stay-at-home order through May 31.
 Nearly all the state’s reported cases were on Oahu.
 Beaches and state parks are open as well as campgrounds and gyms in selected areas.
 Other establishments like retails stores, personal care businesses, offices, restaurants and houses of worship are also open.

 Idaho’s “order to self-isolate” expired on April 30, and houses of worship were allowed to reopen.
 In the second phase, restaurants, gyms and salons were allowed to reopen.
 A few climbing gyms have since reopened.

 Illinois has joined a pact to reopen with several other midwestern states—Michigan, Wisconsin, Ohio, Minnesota, Indiana, and Kentucky.
 Some restrictions have been lifted as of May 1, but the stay-at-home order set by Governor J.B.
 Pritzker was extended until May 29.
 For now, state parks and retails stores for curbside pickup are open.
 Climbing gyms in some areas will reopen soon.

 Indiana’s stay-at-home orders expired on May 4.
 Retail, beauty stores, libraries, offices restaurant dining and houses of worship have reopened.
-Gyms and campgrounds in most counties will reopen soon.
-Hoosier Heights Bloomington will reopen for members only on June 1.
+Gyms and campgrounds in most counties have also reopened.
+Hoosier Heights Bloomington reopened for members-only on June 1.

 The Governor of Iowa, Kim Reynolds, never officially put the state under a stay-at-home order—instead, Iowa was in a “State of Public Health Disaster.”
 Restaurants and gyms were required to close from March 17 through April 30.
 Starting May 1, Reynolds allowed the reopening process to begin.
 Climbing gyms in some counties have since reopened.
 Campgrounds have also reopened.